The Benefits of Group-Based NDIS Supports vs. 1:1 Support

 - 3 min read

-Should my child or family member access group-based supports, or is 1:1 support the better option?
+One of the most common questions families ask when choosing NDIS supports is simple: should my child or family member access group-based supports, or is 1:1 support the better option?

-Group-based NDIS supports are ideal for participants who enjoy being around others or are working toward stronger social connection.
+Group-based supports are ideal for participants who enjoy being around others or are working toward stronger social connection.

-These supports suit participants who:
+They tend to suit participants who:

 Want to build friendships and social confidence